kovidgoyal/kitty/docs/glossary.rst

 .. envvar:: KITTY_WAYLAND_DETECT_MODIFIERS

    When set to a non-empty value, kitty attempts to autodiscover XKB modifiers under Wayland.
+This is useful if using non-standard modifers like hyper.
 It is possible for the autodiscovery to fail; the default Wayland XKB mappings are used in this case.
+See :pull:`3943` for details.

 Variables that kitty sets when running child programs